microstijn/mei_abs/README.md

 # Flowchart of SM ab paper

 Still incomplete but a decent start.
+I wanted to create a visual summary of how the model functions, formatted as a flowchart.

 ```mermaid
 graph TD